mattiagast/SWIM/README.md

 The scientific report included in this repository is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)**.
 You are free to share and redistribute the material in any medium or format, provided that appropriate credit is given.

 ## Contact
-For questions, clarifications, or further information about the project, feel free to contact me at **mattia.gastoldi@mail.polimi.it**.
+For questions, clarifications, or further information about the project, feel free to contact me at **mattia.gastoldi@mail.polimi.it** or **roberto.gastoldi@mail.polimi.it**.
 Upon request, further details can be provided.